ridaaf246/2nd-Day/README.md

 # 2nd-Day
-Learn about end, sep, printing complex numbers and about data type
+Learn about end, sep, printing complex numbers and about data type in python